-Google Online Fax: How to Fax Using a Google Fax Number
+Google Fax: How to Send and Receive Faxes with a Google Fax Number

 Before Google even existed, and for many years, faxing required you not only to buy a fax machine, but also invest in everything that involves having one: the installation of a dedicated fax line, the purchase of supplies for the machine and its regular maintenance.
 The mere fact of implementing this technology required spending extra resources and time.